Get Good Business Traction Now

 Everyone should leave each meeting with items on their TRaction Plan for the week.

-The second week and every week after that has some minor adjustments to the process.
+In the second week and every week after that here are some minor adjustments to the process.
 The meeting still starts with assess, but now it’s everyone’s TRaction Plans from the previous week that are reported on and assessed.
 Next re-confirm the desired results, then review your inventory of options – discuss and add to it as appropriate.
 Then select the best next steps and create new TRaction Plans for the following week.

 “It’s not that I’m so smart, it’s just that I stay with problems longer.”